SMaRT: Online Reusable Resource Assignment and an Application to Mediation in the Kenyan Judiciary: SMaRT Assignment

 \paragraph{Estimating Uncertainty and Making Efficient Updates}

 Many bandit algorithms, such as Thompson Sampling, require both point estimates of VA and associated uncertainty in those estimates to balance between exploration and exploitation of arms.
 Moreover, the above VA estimation procedure is computationally expensive and cannot be run after each case resolution.
 To resolve this, we define a Gaussian belief over $\mu_j$ centered around the VA point estimate $\hat{\mu}_j$.
-Recall that the probability of successful resolution of case $i$ with p-value $p_i$ assigned to mediator $j$ with VA $\mu_j$ is given by ($p_i+\mu_j$).
+Recall that the probability of successful resolution of case $i$ with base resolution probability $p_i$ assigned to mediator $j$ with VA $\mu_j$ is given by ($p_i+\mu_j$).
 We use an indicator random variable $Y_{ij}$ to denote whether the case is successfully resolved.
 We place a prior $\mu_j\sim\mathcal N(0,\sigma_\mu^2)$ and update after observing $Y_{ij}$ via $f(\mu_j\mid Y_{ij}) \propto (p_i+\mu_j)^{Y_{ij}}(1-p_i-\mu_j)^{1-Y_{ij}} \exp(-\mu_j^2/2\sigma_\mu^2)$.
 We further approximate the posterior with a Gaussian $\mathcal N(\mu_j \mid Y_{ij}, (\sigma_j \mid Y_{ij})^2)$ through moment matching.
 Upon observing an additional outcome $Y_{i'j}$, this posterior is used as the prior to update $f(\mu_j \mid Y_{ij}, Y_{i'j})$ sequentially.
-In practice, we have found that posterior means computed in this way deviate slightly from the explicit VA estimations above.
-This can add up to large deviations after a number of updates.
-To remedy this, we recalibrate the posteriors weekly by repeating the full VA estimation procedure and setting the new prior at $\mathcal{N}(\hat{\mu}_j,\hat{\sigma}_{j}^2)$.
+In practice, posterior means computed in this way initially deviate moderately from the explicit VA estimations above,\footnote{See Appendix 6.4 and 6.5 in the full version \cite{farabi2026smartonlinereusableresource}} but these deviations compound over multiple updates.
+We therefore recalibrate the posteriors weekly by repeating the full VA estimation procedure and setting the new prior at $\mathcal{N}(\hat{\mu}_j,{(\sigma_{j}|Y_{ij},Y_{i'j},\dots})^2)$.